-The Group has substantial exposure to the Spanish real estate market and the continuing deterioration of Spanish real estate prices could materially and adversely affect its business, financial condition and results of operations.
+The Group has substantial exposure to the Spanish real estate market and further deterioration of Spanish real estate prices could materially and adversely affect its business, financial condition and results of operations.
 The Group is exposed to the Spanish real estate market due to the fact that Spanish real estate assets secure many of its outstanding loans and due to the significant amount of Spanish real estate assets held on its balance sheet, including real estate received in lieu of payment for certain underlying loans.
 Furthermore, the Group has restructured certain of the loans it has made relating to real estate and the capacity of the borrowers to repay those restructured loans may be materially adversely affected by declining real estate prices.
-New guidelines from the Bank of Spain on how to classify refinanced loans according to their risk profile may discourage refinancing activity in the future, worsening the prospects of these loans.

-If Spanish real estate prices continue to decline, the Group's business may be materially adversely affected, which could materially and adversely affect its financial condition and results of operations.
+If Spanish real estate prices fail to sustain their initial recovery, the Group's business may be materially adversely affected, which could materially and adversely affect its financial condition and results of operations.